isc-projects/bind9/doc/notes/notes-current.rst

   is logged has also been changed from ``error`` to ``info`` for the following triggering events: ``socket is not connected``, ``quota reached``, and ``soft quota reached``. :gl:`#2700`

-- Aggressive Use of DNSSEC-Validated Cache (``synth-from-dnssec``, see :rfc:`8198`) is now enabled by default again, after having been disabled in BIND 9.14.8.
-The implementation of this feature was reworked to achieve better efficiency and tuned to ignore certain types of broken NSEC records.
-Negative answer synthesis is currently only supported for zones using NSEC. :gl:`#1265`

 - ``dnssec-dsfromkey`` no longer generates DS records from revoked keys.
   :gl:`#853`